wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopware5/faq/configuring-generic-gateways.md

 The plugin supports [generic gateways](/faq/general/generic-gateways/), e.g. for branded gateways.
 They work much like other redirect payment methods.
 All features are supported, except for recurring payments.

-1. Log in to your Shopware 5 backend.
+1. Sign in to your Shopware 5 backend.
 2. Go to the **MultiSafepay settings** page.
 3. Enter the gateway code provided by MultiSafepay.
 4. Upload a custom gateway image, if relevant.